MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-swift/configuring-the-swift-assembler.md

   BizTalk Pipeline Designer configures the SWIFT assembler during development time of the custom send pipeline.

   To configure the SWIFT assembler after it has been added to the assemble stage of a custom send pipeline, select the SWIFT assembler component on the Pipeline Designer canvas.
-The SWIFT assembler then receives focus, and you can set its configuration properties using the Properties window within [!INCLUDE[btsCoName](../../includes/btsconame-md.md)][!INCLUDE[btsVStudioNoVersion](../../includes/btsvstudionoversion-md.md)][!INCLUDE[btsDotNet](../../includes/btsdotnet-md.md)].
+The SWIFT assembler then receives focus, and you can set its configuration properties using the Properties window within Microsoft [!INCLUDE[btsVStudioNoVersion](../../includes/btsvstudionoversion-md.md)][!INCLUDE[btsDotNet](../../includes/btsdotnet-md.md)].

   For a table of available configuration properties and their descriptions and usage details, see [SWIFT Assembler Configuration Properties](../../adapters-and-accelerators/accelerator-swift/swift-assembler-configuration-properties.md).